Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Since the Board of Governors purposely sets the MPS so high for Level 1, only the most qualified candidates sit for the Level 2 exam.

-CFA Level 3 Passing Score
+CFA Exam Level 3 Passing Score And Pass Mark

-When the Minimum Passing Score is determined for the Level 3 exam, it is often placed in the 60% range.
 Currently, the Level 3 exam features a mixed format across both sessions.
 Instead of one dedicated essay session, each 132-minute session consists of a combination of multiple-choice item sets and constructed response (essay) sets.
 This structure allows candidates to better manage their mental stamina and ensures that one difficult essay does not derail an entire half-day of testing.

-CFA Level 3 Pass Rate
+CFA Exam Level 3 Pass Rate

 It is recommended that anyone that makes it this far spend significant time focusing on how to quickly and efficiently answer essay questions as well as brushing up on master topics such as portfolio management.